true-source-token2049/truesource-admin-frontend/README.md

 ## Features

 - 🎨 Upload images to IPFS via Pinata
-- 🪙 Mint NFTs to connected wallets
+- 🪙 Mint NFTs to connected wallets (single or batch up to 100)
 - ✏️ Edit NFT attributes (anyone can update)
+- 🏆 Attest NFTs with value and notes (owners only)
+- 🔄 Transfer NFTs to other addresses
 - 🔗 Built on Ethereum Sepolia testnet
 - 🛡️ OpenZeppelin ERC721 standard